 Recess.
 Workout.
 Run around the block.
 Play time definition is up to you.
 Whether it is unstructured free play or organized exercise, find ways to develop strength, endurance, and flexibility.
 Climb a tree or lift weights.
-Run a trail or ride a bike.
+Run a trail or go for a swim.
 Touch your toes or reach for the sky.
 Be fun.
 Be free.
 Be fit.

 Practice Your Nutrition

 Learn about food.
 Learn about your body.
 Research the human digestive system and discover how it works.
 Determine which foods are good for your family and work together to make them a priority.
 Help with the grocery shopping.
 Practice cooking.
 Eat soon after you play and understand how the quality of food impacts the quality of sleep.